WINTER IN ST. MORITZ AND ENGADINE VALLEY – TRAVEL GUIDE

 BOBSLEDDING

-A lesser-popular wintersports in St. Moritz is bobsledding.
+A lesser-popular winter sport in St. Moritz is bobsledding.
 In St. Moritz, you can find the oldest bobsled track in the world (opened in 1904).
 It´s the world’s only natural ice-bobsled run and also the oldest one still in operation.

-• However, this activity does not come cheap – the ride costs 269 CHF per person.
+- However, this activity is not cheap – the ride costs 269 CHF per person.

 WINTER WALKS IN ST. MORITZ – LAKE ST. MORITZ AND LAKE SILSER